-115.83 (b): The facility provides victims with medical and mental health care consistent with the community level of care, which was confirmed by interview of the nurse.
-The facility has full-time medical staff and 12 hours of mental health services with on-call mental health staff as needed.
-If a detainee went to the hospital for a SANE, the hospital would send discharge summary and mental health evaluation with the detainee.
-The medical administrator indicated she would call her health authority clinical director and go over the discharge summary and carryout recommendations from the hospital.
-The mental health staff indicated he would conduct a mental health screening and develop a treatment plan and implement the services as required.
-115.83 (c)(d): The evaluation and treatment should include follow-up services, treatment plans, and (when necessary) referrals for continued care following a transfer or released These services shall be provided in a manner that is consistent with the level of care the individual would receive in the community.
+115.83 (b): The facility provides victim with medical and mental health care consistent with the community level of care, which was confirmed by interview of the nurse.
+The facility has full time medical staff and 12 hours of mental health services with on call mental health staff as needed.

+115.83 (c)(d): The evaluation and treatment should include follow-up services, treatment plans, and (when necessary) referrals for continued care following a transfer or released These services shall be provided in a manner that is consistent with the level of care the individual would receive in the community and include pregnancy tests and all lawful pregnancy-related medical services where applicable.

 115.83 (f)(g): Victims shall also be offered tests for sexually transmitted infections as medically appropriate.
 All services shall be provided without financial cost to the victim.
-Treatment service shall be provided to the victims without financial cost regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
+Treatment service a shall be provided to the victims without financial cost regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.

 115.83 (h): GEO policy and practice is for the facility to attempt to conduct a mental health evaluation of all known abusers within 60 days of learning of such abuse history and offers treatment when deemed appropriate.

-The center would provide follow up treatment for detainees that had a history of victimization or were victims of sexual abuse.
+The center would provide follow up treatment for detainee that had a history of victimization or were victims of sexual abuse.

 Compliance was determined by review of the GEO policy, interviews with medical, mental health staff, PREA compliance manager and facility administrator.

 115.86 Sexual abuse incident reviews

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

 The following policies, directives and documentation were reviewed in formulating compliance with this standard:

-GEO Corporate Policy 5.1.2-A

-CVA Policy 1300.03

 Report of Investigation

 After Action Reviews

-PAQ 1 15.86 (a): GEO policy 5.1.2-A, requires facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation in which the allegation has been determined to be substantiated or unsubstantiated.
-At the time of the PAQ there were no investigations that required an incident review team meeting.
-GEO has developed an After-action report that contains all the elements of an incident review team meeting.
+1 15.86 (a): GEO policy 5.1.2-A, requires facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation in which the allegation has been determined to be substantiated or unsubstantiated.
+At the time of the PAQ there were two closed investigations that included an incident review team meeting.
+The After-action reports contain all the elements of an incident review team meeting.

 115.86 (b): The review is conducted within 30 days of the conclusion of the investigation.

-115.86 (c): The Incident Review Committee consists of the facility director, Chief of Security, PREA Compliance Manager, Lead Investigator, Unit Manager, Classification Supervisor, and the nurse.
+115.86 (c): The Incident Review Committee consists of the facility administrator, chief of security, PREA compliance manager, lead investigator, unit manager, classification supervisor and the nurse.
 The PREA Coordinator or his staff may attend via telephone or in person.

-115.86 (d): The team considers whether the incident was motivated by race, ethnicity, gender identity, perceived status, or gang affiliation.
+115.86 (d): The team considers whether the incident was motivated by race, ethnicity, gender identity, perceived status or gang affiliation.
 The team examines the area where the incident was alleged to have occurred and assesses whether physical barriers in the area may have contributed to the abuse, whether monitoring technology should be deployed or augmented and whether the staffing levels at the time of the incident were adequate.
-There were no After-action reports completed during the last 12 months.
+There were two after-action reports completed during the last 12 months.
 GEO has developed an after-action report that includes all areas of the standard.

 115.86 (e): The facility will implement recommendations for improvement or document the reasons for not doing so.

-Compliance was based on review of after-action reports from other facilities and by interview with the PREA Compliance Manager, and other Incident Review team members.
+Compliance was based on review of after-action reports (IRT) and by interview with the PREA Compliance Manager, and other Incident Review team members.
 When interviewed, the members of the incident review team knew their responsibilities as they relate to the review of sexual abuse incidents.
 The facility does after action reports on Sexual harassment when substantiated or unsubstantiated.

-115.87 Data collection

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

 The following policies, directives and documentation were reviewed in formulating compliance with this standard:

 GEO Corporate Annual Report

 PREA Tracking Log